STOCHASTIC PROCESSES - 2022/3

 Formative assessment and feedback

 Students receive written feedback via marked unassessed coursework.
-In addition, verbal feedback is provided by lecturer/class tutor at biweekly tutorial lectures.
+In addition, verbal feedback is provided by lecturer/class tutor at lectures and seminars.

 - This module aims to introduce students to stochastic processes and their applications.